Kirbyt97/podcast-tucker/index.md

 ## Introduction

 1. I will begin with a quick theme song.
 My first cue to begin speaking will be after, at most, 10 seconds of the song.

+As of now my theme song can be found [here](http://www.freesound.org/people/madamelabaronne/sounds/394593/)
 1. Give an introduction to who I am and what this podcast is for.
 This may include why I am at Tech, my major, etc.

 ## What is a T-Shaped Student